optimizely/csharp-sdk/README.md

 2. `ILogger` exposes a single method, Log, to record activity in the SDK.
 An example of a class to bridge the SDK's Log to Log4Net is provided in the Demo Application.
 3. `IErrorHandler` allows you to implement custom logic when Exceptions are thrown.
 Note that Exception information is already included in the Log.
 4. `ProjectConfigManager` exposes method for retrieving ProjectConfig instance.
 Examples include `FallbackProjectConfigManager` and `HttpProjectConfigManager`.
+5. `EventProcessor` provides an intermediary processing stage within event production.
+It's assumed that the EventProcessor dispatches events via a provided EventDispatcher.
+Examples include `ForwardingEventProcessor` and `BatchEventProcessor`.
 These are optional plug-ins and default behavior is implement if none are provided.

 #### OptimizelyFactory